jakegut/hvadaparty.com/src/pages/now.md

 In my world I:

-- Got married
+- Got my Girl
 - Moved to Katy, TX
 - Hyperfixated on \<special interest\> (it's always changing, checkout the cycle below)
 - Learning the tin whistle

 My cycle of special interests:

 - Graphics Programming
 - Operating Systems **_<-- we are here_**
 - Distributed Systems
 - Compilers and Interpreters
 - FOSS